 All case work is done during the restoration of the watch and is not offered as a separate service.

-If your watch has a dazzling pattern, we can mill the back cover into a bezel, turning your vintage timepiece into an instant showpiece.
-Only certain types of cases make good candidates, so be sure to contact us first.
-If your current watchmaker doesn't offer this service then why are you still sending your pieces to him?
+If your watch has a dazzling pattern, we can mill the back cover into a bezel, add a glass crystal, and turn your vintage timepiece into an instant showpiece.
+Not every case is a good candidate because only certain kinds can be converted, so be sure to contact us first.

 We only cut into cases that are worn or damaged.